-A lymph node ultrasound and biopsy is a way of checking the lymph nodes under the arm after breast cancer is diagnosed.
+A lymph node ultrasound and biopsy is a way of checking the lymph nodes under the arm (axilla).
 Sometimes the cancer cells can spread into the nearby lymph nodes.

 Ultrasound scans use high frequency sound waves to create a picture of a part of the body.
 The ultrasound scanner has a microphone that gives off sound waves.
 The sound waves bounce off the organs inside your body, and are picked up by the microphone.
 The microphone links to a computer.
 This turns the sound waves into a picture.

 If there are any areas that look abnormal, doctors can use the ultrasound to guide a needle and take a sample of cells.

 Preparing for your lymph node ultrasound and biopsy